alitorbati/portfolio/posts/articles/everyday-systems.md

 ---
 title: "Everyday Systems"
 date: "2023-01-05"
-summary: "Principals and habits to manage daily life, with an emphasis on digital hygiene.
+summary: "Principles and habits to manage daily life, with an emphasis on digital hygiene.
 Sometimes I stray from these systems, but not often."
 ---

 <Notice>